ngk2017/ncfunderhack/whitepaper-draft.md

 		JOBS
 			Problems
 		SEC 147A
-			Problems (the reason for the hackathon)
+			Problems
+			Data tools
+			Education
 			Not very liquid once the stock has been made.
 This creates a market barrier for traditional investment.
 The crowdfunding ecosystem has to operate lean in order to operate sustainably.

 Deep analysis of why the lack of tech tools to support crowdfunding are a high-impact project.
-NGK will dump a lot of links + argument flow

 Legal Analysis